 Principles of Community

 The Glaunsinger Lab is dedicated to creating a culture of belonging, in which people of all backgrounds are welcome and can thrive as scientists and as individuals.
-We think that scientific excellence and creativity are best achieved through the collective efforts, approaches and ideas of a diverse lab group and we are thus committed to recruiting, mentoring and supporting diverse students and postdoctoral scholars.
-Lab members’ engagement in outreach activities is highly valued as we work towards inspiring future scientists and increasing equity in STEM.
+Lab members’ participation in outreach activities is valued as we work towards inspiring future scientists and engaging with our local community.

 We acknowledge that our research space and UC Berkeley at large is housed on appropriated Chochenyo Ohlone Land, which remains of great importance to the Muwekma Ohlone Tribe and other familial descendants of the Verona Band.
 We benefit from and are grateful for our continued use of this land.